palewire/django-calaccess-technical-documentation/docs/howtocontribute.rst

 How to contribute
 =================

-This is an open-source project that welcomes contributions anyone who has the time and energy to help us untangle the CAL-ACCESS database.
+This is an open-source project that welcomes contributions from anyone who has the time and energy to help us untangle the CAL-ACCESS database.
 Here's how to get started.